KRFOSS/kali-docs/development/public-packaging/index.md

 ## Menu icon

 If a `.desktop` file is needed to be created for a menu icon, then this is best done by submitting a merge request to [the kali-menu package on GitLab](https://gitlab.com/kalilinux/packages/kali-menu).
 Fork the package, clone it, add in the file you'd like, and then you can submit a merge request with your changes.
 Below is an example of how the `.desktop` file should be done.
-Be sure to change "Categories" to whichever most closely fits the tool, and it is possible to include more than one.
+Be sure to change "Categories" to whichever most closely fits the tool, and it is possible to include more than one:

 ```console
 kali@kali:~$ vim desktop-files/phpggc.desktop